yammanuru/ExperisTest/README.md

  the specifications are testable.

 ###### Run Instructions:
+1. Open project with Maven
-Run the tests using CucumberRunner class - /src/test/java/runners/CucumberRunner
+2. Run the tests using CucumberRunner class - /src/test/java/runners/CucumberRunner

 ###### Reports:
 Test report can be accessed from target/cucumber-reports/cucumber-pretty